 - Achieve all of the above without compromising on reliability.

-At Spark Summit today, we have launched our first phase of Databricks Serverless, called Serverless Pools, which allow customers to run a pool for serverless workloads in their own AWS account.
+At Data + AI Summit today, we have launched our first phase of Databricks Serverless, called Serverless Pools, which allow customers to run a pool for serverless workloads in their own AWS account.
 Hundreds of users can share a pool, while DevOps can control the resource cost of their whole workload in a single place.
 In future phases, we will also provide services to run serverless workloads outside the customer’s AWS environment.

 What Are Serverless Pools?

 Databricks Serverless pools are automatically managed pools of cloud resources that are auto-configured and auto-scaled for interactive Spark workloads.
 Administrators only need to provide the minimum and maximum number of instances they want in their pool, for the purpose of budget control.
 End-users then program their workloads using Spark APIs in SQL or Python, and Databricks will automatically and efficiently run these workloads.